NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 # Models

-Climate models are a mathematical representation of the climate developed by scientists to understand and predict the climate system. n order to be able to do this, the models divide the earth, ocean and atmosphere into a grid.
+Climate models are a mathematical representation of the climate developed by scientists to understand and predict the climate system.
+In order to be able to do this, the models divide the earth, ocean and atmosphere into a grid.
 The values of the predicted variables, such as surface pressure, wind, temperature, humidity and rainfall are calculated at each grid point over time, to predict their future values.

 <img src="https://www.climate.gov/sites/default/files/AtmosphericModelSchematic.png" width="70%"/>
 *Source: [https://www.climate.gov/maps-data/primer/climate-models](https://www.climate.gov/maps-data/primer/climate-models)*